 Thornton Jay ‘T.J.’
 Marker

-Private burial services will take place at Santa Barbara Cemetery in Santa Barbara for seven-year Bishop resident Thornton Jay “T.J.”
+Private burial services will take place at Santa Barbara Cemetery in Santa Barbara for 17-plus-year Bishop resident Thornton Jay “T.J.”
 Marker.

 Born in Long Beach on Sept.
 4, 1922, T.J. died Sept.
 6, 2010 at Northern Inyo Hospital from complications of diabetes.
 He was 88.